 There have never been more opportunities to buy fine art and be well informed, given the extraordinary range of art fairs, auctions, dealers and galleries - all accessible in person and online, as well as the increasingly informative online art platforms.
 What to choose is the problem.
 I always remember one of my best friends, Ian, an extremely clever and successful private equity lawyer and negotiator, telling me years ago that he didn’t know what he should like, let alone what he actually did like.
 Ian has gone on to form an exceptional collection.

 Whatever one’s motives for collecting art, nobody wants to lose money and so studying art data and educating one’s eye are important factors.
 Assessing investment potential in art is very different to analyzing traditional asset classes.
-Some very general pointers to art collectors in the current market are:
+Some very general pointers to art collectors in the 2018 art market are:

 • Good purchases with investment potential can still be made at all price levels.